OWASP/owasp.github.io/pages/about.md

 ![Attendees at a Global AppSec Conference](/assets/images/web/about_header.png)

-The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 Our programming includes:

 - Community-led open source software projects
 - Over 250+ local chapters worldwide